 In my study of anatomy and physiology, I am reminded that if a specific organ or gland needs support, then we should consume that same ‘organ or gland’ from a healthy source.
 And no, I am not talking about cannibalism!
 Although, that would have made for a super interesting and dramatic twist to this otherwise boring post.
 I am actually talking about therapeutic healing from pasture raised animals.

 For example, when I have a client experiencing severe adrenal fatigue, I give them pharmaceutical grade nutrients that include desiccated adrenal glands from a healthy pasture raised animal.
 And when I have a client suffering from poor thyroid function, they usually see incredible progress through supplementing with thyroid nutrients from a healthy, pastured raised animals’ thyroid gland.

 So for Leukemia, which is a cancer of the bone marrow, I was insistent on Kicker consuming plenty of bone marrow.
 The marrow provides the raw materials for healthy blood cells and immune development.
 In fact, the gelatin components of bone broth coming from marrow have been incredibly successful in the treatment of anemia and other disease of the blood, including cancer.

-And after 16 rounds of chemo in almost 3 months, my 3 year old little fighter has yet to experience any side effects from chemotherapy.
-I believe it is nothing short of a miracle and thank God!
+And after hundreds of rounds of chemo in over the course of 3.5 years, my son did not experience any side effects from chemotherapy.
 I am especially grateful for the knowledge and resources we have for diet, detox and alternative therapy for cancer to support our son in the battle of his life!

 So, yes…I believe Grandma was not only right, but she would be so happy to know that her advice has now been published in a clinical study from the University of Nebraska Medical Center where Dr. Rennard stated,